 Since the inception of the Ludlow English Song Weekend, we’ve been committed to looking forward as well as back, supporting the future of English Song and encouraging the wealth of compositional talent we have in the UK.

-Past participants in our Young Composers Platform have included Michael Betteridge, Carmel Smickersgill, Lara Agar, Hugh Morris, Leoni Hughes-King, Derri Joseph Lewis, Will Harmer, Emily Pederson, Dominic Wills and Christopher Churcher.
+Past participants in our Young Composers Platform have included Michael Betteridge, Carmel Smickersgill, Lara Agar, Hugh Morris, Leoni King, Derri Joseph Lewis, Will Harmer, Emily Pederson, Dominic Wills and Christopher Churcher.

 “It really set off my love of writing songs.”